f1fSK/emergency-ai-moveover/README.md

 ## Warning

 **Editing this script may cause it to malfunction or behave unpredictably.
 Always back up the original file before making changes.**

+## Issues

+If you encounter any problems or unexpected behavior, please report them using the Issues section on GitHub.

 ## License